 Ask your potential supplier whether their system has internal, galvanic isolation for sensors or if external devices are required.
 Systems that provide this internally are preferred because it reduces the total cost of ownership, increases diagnostic coverage, and eliminates the need for separate devices to maintain as well as the space to accommodate them.

 Many customers have operations that reflect machines with a mix of criticalities.
 For example, a plant may have smaller, single-stage steam turbines used for mechanical drive of pumps along with larger multistage gas or steam turbines that warrant the most sophisticated overspeed protection with multiple layers of redundancy.
-Many times, the differences between these less costs overspeed offerings, mid-tier offerings, and highest-tier offerings are substantial and rely on entirely different platforms with different components, different configuration environment, different spare parts, and different training requirements due to differences in operation and functionality.
+Many times, the differences between these low-tier overspeed offerings, mid-tier offerings, and highest-tier offerings are substantial and rely on entirely different platforms with different components, different configuration environment, different spare parts, and different training requirements due to differences in operation and functionality.
 In contrast, some systems use the same components across all levels of the application and sophistication spectrum, simply using different configurations and interconnections between the same basic building blocks.
 This approach has numerous advantages in commonality of spare parts and commonality of training.

 Even if a manufacturer still fully supports a system, ask when it was designed.
 This is important because in spite of a supplier’s best intentions to maintain the availability of a product, the component parts themselves often become obsolete through no fault of the manufacturer who then ends up needing to redesign the system, submit it again for various certifications and approvals by the agencies, and ensure full backwards compatibility.
 Do you really want to replace an overspeed system with a platform that was designed 20 years ago (or more) and which the manufacturer may be forced to obsolete before it reaches its full 15-20 year lifecycle expected by most users?
 While important for all users, it can be especially frustrating when the system is supplied on a new machine and the end user is told just a few years later that part of the controls and instrumentation is going obsolete on an otherwise “new” machine.